Military band: Israel

 Even before the 1948 establishment of the State of Israel, military bands have been active and prominent in the region for many decades.
 As it refers to bands inside the current borders of Israel, the only known ones were small groups of soldiers organized in the country's first 20 years in existence.
 These bands were formed up of soldiers who served in battalions who were deployed in remote parts of the country.
 Israeli military bands reached what is considered to be their golden age during the late '60s and mid-'70s.
 At the time, many famous and well-off actors and musicians based in Israel received their musical education not from a music school, but rather from military bands within the Army, which as a general rule were inspired at first by the musical traditions of the British Armed Forces.

-Today, the Israel Defense Forces Orchestra, which has similarities to American and British military bands plus a mix of the Russian tradition with its trumpeters stationed at front of the band, is the flagship ensemble of the IDF and responsible for live musical accompaniment at all national events taking place in the capital of Tel Aviv and Jerusalem.
+Today, the Israel Defense Forces Orchestra, which has similarities to American and British military bands plus a mix of the Russian tradition with its trumpeters stationed at front of the band, is the flagship ensemble of the IDF and responsible for live musical accompaniment at all national events taking place in Tel Aviv and Jerusalem.
 Additionally, bands are also found in the Education and Youth Corps of the IDF's Manpower Directorate.
 The Outstanding Musicians Program of the IDF is the most common of the varied ways that young soldiers continue to develop and advance their musical skills during their military service within the Forces.